Bentall procedure: Future directions

-Endovascular procedures have been gaining popularity, especially within the last decade, due to their faster healing times and often lower risk of complications.
-The creation of the Endo-Bentall device showcases a Bentall procedure, but performed in a minimally invasive setting.
-This is an option for high risk patients otherwise not a candidate for a traditional open procedure.

 Based on the case reports identified in the current literature, two concepts of Endobentall have emerged; the first involves using a balloon-expandable valve in combination with a tubular graft across the left ventricular outflow tract (LVOT), either as a one-stage or two-stage device.

 The second concept is a physician-constructed self-expandable valve conduit.

 Candidacy of this procedure is determined by an interdisciplinary team which may include cardiac and vascular surgeons, as well as interventional cardiologists.

 The ascending aorta presents numerous challenges for endovascular intervention due to its proximity to critical structures including the sinotubular junction, aortic valve, coronary ostia, and arch vessels as well as its short length, variable wall elasticity, high-pressure flow, elevated shear stress, turbulence, and complex dynamic motion with rotational forces.

-Beyond the Endo-Bentall, modern literature points to some promising future directions for the repair of the ascending aorta and aortic arch, including: steerable device delivery sheaths, dedicated bridging stents, grafts that can adjust for deployability/ improved positioning, grafts with better anti-embolic protection, left ventricle wires that minimize trauma to the heart, and fusion imaging optimization.